bogas04/SikhJS/README.md

 How ?
 ==
 The application is very simple as of now.
-I've manually taken docs from [SikhNet] (http://www.sikhnet.com/DownloadBanis) and converted them to markdown files.
+I've manually taken docs from [SikhNet](http://www.sikhnet.com/DownloadBanis) and converted them to markdown files.
 The reason why I chose them is because they are
   * very lightweight
   * can be parsed to HTML very easily
   * is pretty widely supported

-A CSS class `gurbani-text` is used to use proper [Gurmukhi Fonts] (/fonts/) for text having Gurbani.
+A CSS class `gurbani-text` is used to use proper [Gurmukhi Fonts](/fonts/) for text having Gurbani.

 Changelog
 ==